Latent Gaussian Count Time Series: Abstract

 \section{Abstract}

-This paper develops the theory and methods for copula modeling of a stationary count time series.
+This paper develops the theory and methods for modeling a stationary count time series via Gaussian transformations.
 The techniques use a latent Gaussian process and a distributional transformation to construct stationary series with very flexible correlation features that can have any pre-specified marginal distribution, including the classical Poisson, generalized Poisson, negative binomial, and binomial structures.
-A Gaussian pseudo-likelihood estimation paradigm, based only on the mean and autocovariance function of the count series, is developed via a new Hermite expansion.
-Particle filtering methods are used to conduct likelihood estimation.
-Connections to hidden Markov models are made.
-The performance of the estimation approaches are evaluated in a simulation study and the methods are used to analyze a count series of weekly retail sales.
+Gaussian pseudo-likelihood and implied Yule-Walker estimation paradigms, based on the autocovariance function of the count series, are developed via a new Hermite expansion.
+Particle filtering and sequential Monte Carlo methods are used to conduct likelihood estimation.
+Connections to state space models are made.
+Our estimation approaches are evaluated in a simulation study and the methods are used to analyze a count series of weekly retail sales.